 This is thanks to its Materials Resource Planning (MRP) module, which makes Business One suitable for businesses with manufacturing and inventory management requirements.

-It’s an advantage that’s not available with entry-level accounting software, and even some of its peer ERP software products.
+It’s an advantage that’s not available with entry-level accounting software and even some of its peer ERP software products.

 Because of this, SAP Business One is particularly suitable for SMEs which operate in the following sectors:

 That said, you might have come across opinions that SAP solutions like Business One are not suited for being hosted on a cloud environment.
-Allow us to assure you that is, in fact, not true.
+Allow us to assure you this is, in fact, not true.

-This means that if you require a cloud-hosted ERP software, it’s perfectly viable to deploy and use Business One as such a solution.
+This means that if you require cloud-hosted ERP software, it’s perfectly viable to deploy and use Business One as such a solution.